Updated on Nov 25th 2021

-The only basic requirement is to have a component with at least one peak area in a defined region of a spectrum and a known number of Hs (nuclides).
-The SMA plugin will use the integral value of this to quantify the species in mixtures with a discrete number of components.
+The only basic requirement is to have a component with at least one peak area in a defined region of a spectrum and to know the number of nuclei which generate the peak.
+The SMA plugin will use the integral value of this peak to quantify the species in mixtures with a discrete number of components.

 - When is SMA useful?

 SMA is a workflow designed for targeted screening and quantification of components in mixtures.
 It allows you to determine the concentration of various components simultaneously and is therefore useful when analyzing mixtures of medium complexity, or when determining the purity of samples which are known to regularly contain high levels of impurity that would never be considered as ‘pure’ samples.

 SMA’s workflow suits regulated environments where the same compounds and analytical conditions are repeated, and fine control over the analysis is needed.

 An automated batch or Real time version of SMA is also useful when medium to high throughput and minimal operator intervention is required (Gears SMA).